CAN YOU SEE THE SPACE?

 If I’m feeling like this, what about the weight on my boss’ shoulders?

-When you flip the perspective and focus your attention on others and the problems they are facing, energy flows back to you.
+When you change the focus of your attention - back to the vision, back to WHY you are doing this in the first place - energy flows back to you.
 The creativity comes back.
 Because this is just who you are: someone who solves problems and helps others.

 Are you moving too fast?